Codium-ai/pr-agent/docs/REVIEW.md

 - `persistent_comment`: if set to true, the review comment will be persistent, meaning that every new review request will edit the previous one.
 Default is true.

 #### Enable\\disable features
-- `require_focused_review`: if set to true, the tool will add a section - 'is the PR a focused one'.
-Default is false.
 - `require_score_review`: if set to true, the tool will add a section that scores the PR.
 Default is false.
 - `require_tests_review`: if set to true, the tool will add a section that checks if the PR contains tests.
 Default is true.
 - `require_estimate_effort_to_review`: if set to true, the tool will add a section that estimates the effort needed to review the PR.
 Default is true.